 An overall rating is also applied.
 Care providers are legally obliged to display the results of their most recent inspection on their premises and website, if they have one.

-Inspections in Scotland
+Care inspections in Scotland

 In Scotland, new Health and Social Care Standards were introduced in April 2018.
 They aim to ensure that individuals receiving care are treated with respect and dignity, and say that they should: